 “We will do our utmost to protect UK commercial interests”.

-On 24 April, in the context of a Private Notice Question asked by the noble Lord, Lord Campbell of Pittenweem, I asked a very specific question about this issue, asking what the Government intended to do in the light of developments at the Foreign Ministers’ meeting in the EU to bolster and support our businesses, which were already concerned about the reimposition of US sanctions and secondary sanctions.
+On 24 April, in the context of a Private Notice Question asked by the noble Lord, Lord Campbell of Pittenweem, I asked a very specific question about this issue, asking what the Government intended to do in the light of developments at the Bill Foreign Ministers’ meeting to bolster and support our businesses, which were already concerned about the reimposition of US sanctions and secondary sanctions.
 I was not given an answer, but I was given an assurance that I would be written to.
 I await that letter; I am content about that.
 But surely the time has now come for us to tell businesses more than that they should take some legal advice and await further advice.
 We need to give them some specific indication of the extent to which the Government are willing to go to protect their interests from the devastating effect of these potential sanctions.